 - Coffee grounds and tea bags

 No matter what you use, it is essential to chop it finely so it breaks down as quickly as possible.
-Often, the easiest way to do this is to run a lawn mower over the ingredients a few times.
-If possible, add a few shovelfuls of finished compost to act as an "activator" -- (commercial activators are unnecessary.
+Often, the easiest way to do this is to run a lawnmower over the ingredients a few times.
+If possible, add a few shovelfuls of finished compost as an "activator."
+(Commercial activators are unnecessary.
 Compost happens.)
-Mix the ingredients together (layering is not necessary, and often makes the process take longer), water it so the ingredients are evenly moist, and let it sit.
+Mix the ingredients together, water it so the ingredients are evenly moist, and let it sit.
+Layering is not necessary and often makes the process take longer.

 Maintaining a Hot Compost Pile